Mission and Antiracism Statement

 Education is fundamentally a process of change, for both student and teacher.
 In embarking on this task of building the Academy into an anti-racist institution, we hope to change the Academy so that the educational experience we offer can be a tool in beginning to chip away at systems of oppression that have remained consistent for centuries.
 And we hope that our entire community will join us in this process, inspired by the principles that have always animated us: joyful engagement, active citizenship, and the desire for justice for all peoples.

-The Academy at Charlemont does not discriminate on the basis of race, color, creed, handicap, national origin, sex, gender identity, or sexual orientation in its education, admissions, and financial aid policies, or in any other programs and policies administered by The Academy.
+The Academy at Charlemont does not discriminate on the basis of race, color, creed, ability, national origin, sex, gender identity, or sexual orientation in its education, admissions, and financial aid policies, or in any other programs and policies administered by The Academy.